What Happens During a Professional Teeth Cleaning?

 First, the dental hygienist uses a small mirror to examine the inside of your mouth.
-If they detect obvious issues, they'll pass that information onto one of our dentists.
+If they detect obvious issues, they'll pass that information onto our dentist.
 But if they find something serious, they may pause the cleaning entirely.
-They would then immediately consult with one of our dentists on how to proceed.
+They would then immediately consult with our dentist on how to proceed.

 Plaque and Tartar Removal

 at home is a good way to remove dental plaque.
 But it can be difficult to reach plaque that’s hiding between teeth and along the gum line.
 Also, only a dental professional will be able to remove plaque that has hardened into tartar.

 A professional teeth cleaning is more thorough than what you can do at home.
 This is because your hygienist is able to use a special tool called a scaler to gently remove plaque and tartar.